-During fiscal 2004, our Board of Directors held ten meetings.
-Our Board of Directors has an Audit Committee, Compensation Committee, Special Stock Option Committee, Special Committee on Non-Employee Director Compensation and a Nominating and Corporate Governance Committee.
-During fiscal 2004, each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served.
+During fiscal 2005, our Board of Directors held nine meetings and acted by written consent one time.
+Our Board of Directors has an Audit Committee, Compensation Committee, Equity Award Committee (formerly known as the Special Stock Option Committee) and a Nominating and Corporate Governance Committee.
+During fiscal 2005, each incumbent director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served.
 The Board of Directors has determined that Messrs.
-Bock, Cash, Enloe, Walker and Wood are each independent as defined in the applicable Marketplace Rules of The NASDAQ Stock Market, Inc. These independent directors met in executive session without the chief executive officer and other non-independent directors present on six separate occasions during fiscal 2004.
+Bock, Cash, Enloe, Walker and Wood are each independent as defined in the applicable Marketplace Rules of The NASDAQ Stock Market, Inc. These independent directors met in executive session without the chief executive officer and other non-independent directors present on nine separate occasions during fiscal 2005.

-AUDIT COMMITTEE.
-The Audit Committee is responsible for matters relating to the selection of our independent registered public accounting firm, the scope of the annual audits, the fees to be paid to the independent registered public accounting firm, the performance of our independent registered public accounting firm, compliance with our accounting and financial policies, and management's procedures and policies relative to the adequacy of our internal accounting controls.
-The Board of Directors has adopted a written charter for the Audit Committee, which is attached as Exhibit A hereto.
+Audit Committee.
+The Audit Committee is responsible for matters relating to the selection of our independent registered public accounting firm, the performance of our independent registered public accounting firm, compliance with our accounting and financial policies, and management's procedures and policies relative to the adequacy of our internal accounting controls.
+The Audit Committee operates under a written charter adopted by the Board, a copy of which is included in this proxy statement as Exhibit A. The Audit Committee reviews and assesses the adequacy of its charter on an annual basis.
 The members of the Audit Committee are Messrs.
 Bock, Enloe and Wood.
 Mr. Bock serves as Chairman of the Audit Committee.
 The Board of Directors has determined that each of the members of the Audit Committee is independent as defined in the applicable Marketplace Rules of The NASDAQ Stock Market, Inc. and Rule 10A-3 under the Securities Exchange Act of 1934.
-The Board of Directors has determined that Mr. Bock is qualified as an audit committee financial expert pursuant to Item 401(h) of Regulation S-K and a financially sophisticated audit committee member under Rule 4350(d)(2)(A) of the Marketplace Rules of The NASDAQ Stock Market, Inc. The Audit Committee held five meetings during fiscal 2004.
+The Board of Directors has determined that Mr. Bock is qualified as an audit committee financial expert pursuant to Item 401(h) of Regulation S-K and a financially sophisticated audit committee member under Rule 4350(d)(2)(A) of the Marketplace Rules of The NASDAQ Stock Market, Inc. The Audit Committee held six meetings and acted by written consent one time during fiscal 2005.

-COMPENSATION COMMITTEE.
+Compensation Committee.
 The Compensation Committee reviews and makes recommendations to the Board of Directors regarding our compensation policies and all forms of compensation to be provided to our executive officers and other employees.
 In addition, the Compensation Committee has authority to administer our stock option and stock purchase plans.
 The members of the Compensation Committee are Messrs.
 Cash, Walker and Wood, and the Board of Directors has determined that each of the members of the Compensation Committee is independent as defined in the applicable Marketplace Rules of The NASDAQ Stock Market, Inc. Mr. Wood serves as Chairman of the Compensation Committee.
-The Compensation Committee held four meetings and acted by unanimous written consent one time during fiscal 2004.
+The Compensation Committee held eight meetings and acted by unanimous written consent three times during fiscal 2005.